Fish & Wildlife

 Northwest Straits Foundation—$667,360

 Derelict nets are a significant threat to marine and nearshore habitat and species.
-The Northwest Straits Foundation (NWSF) will coordinate the removal of the remaining, known, shallow water nets in Puget Sound.
+The Northwest Straits Foundation (NWSF) will coordinate the removal of shallow water nets in Puget Sound.
 NWSF will also design and implement a response and removal program for new and reported lost nets.

-The seven habitat restoration and protection projects listed below have been selected through the Estuary and Salmon Restoration Program for partial funding by the Puget Sound Marine and Nearshore Grant Program.
+The fifteen habitat restoration and protection projects listed below have been selected through the Estuary and Salmon Restoration Program for partial funding by the Puget Sound Marine and Nearshore Grant Program.

 The Nature Conservancy—$213,333